 I made a mistake when typing my name, email, or address during registration, how can I fix that?

 - Click the your profile picture in the right hand corner

-- Click profile then click the profile tab
+- Click my profile then click settings

 - If you already received any donations, don’t worry they will follow you with the corrected name.